louieoc/serif_test/README.md

 ## What I would do with more time

 1. write the backend in Go.
 It was taking me long enough to understand the data that I couldn't also start thinking in a new language.
-1. more elegant mapping and filtering
+1. make the mapping and filtering more elegant.
+First, make it work...
 1. create entirely separate output classes from the file ingestion classes
     - I'm currently returning some of the same models as they appear in the source files, which in at least one instance has more fields than I want